ammoradi1981/Assignment5-Data1202/README.md

 ## Running the Tests

 ## Breakdown of Tests
+Data Validation Tests: These tests ensure the integrity and consistency of the dataset by checking for missing values, and irrelevant columns.
+Visualization Validation: Tests to validate the accuracy and effectiveness of data visualizations in conveying insights from the dataset.
+This includes assessing whether the visualizations accurately represent the underlying data and effectively communicate insights to the audience.

 ## Deployment
 The project can indeed be deployed on Colab, which provides a convenient cloud-based Jupyter notebook environment.
 Users can access and run the project notebooks directly on Colab without the need for any local installation.